Skip to content

 Testing the TYR CXT-1 Trainer Vs Reebok Nano X3 for Lifting and CrossFit

-When it comes to lifting, the Reebok Nano X3 and TYR CXT-1 Trainer both provide a good level of stability for more lifting contexts.
-Compared to other cross-training shoes, these are models that will have denser midsoles for lifting support.
+Regarding lifting, the Reebok Nano X3 and TYR CXT-1 Trainer provide a good level of stability for more lifting contexts.
+Compared to other cross-training shoes, these models will have denser midsoles for lifting support.

 Thus far, I’ve squatted over 400 lbs in both shoes and they’ve done well regarding limiting compression.
 One difference to note about these shoes’ performances for squats and lower body movements outside of their stability similarity is their heel-to-toe drops.